deynesdev/deynesnotes/content/The-Ones-Within/Chapter 1.md

 “Maybe he… you know?”
 I nodded toward the toilet, toothbrush in my mouth.
 A tiny tuft of fur floated in the water.
 Louis didn’t notice.

+I froze.
+My toothbrush stopped moving. **A tiny tuft of fur.** No, that's...
+It has to be.

 He looked at me like I was a wild animal.
 "What are you even saying!
 He would never do something like that!"

-I silently brushed my teeth and left the bathroom.
+ I tore my eyes away and spat in the sink.
+Silently continued brushing my teeth, eyes fixed on a crack in the mirror.

 I went back to my room.
 It was a little stuffy in there, so I reached for the window handle and opened it slightly.
 A cool wind brushed my hand and arm; I shivered.
 My phone lay on my desk, screen down, charging.
 I picked it up and glanced at the time.
 "7:11 huh.
 Guess I've got a little time before my classes start."